DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_4g_wireless_routers.md

 - [Support for parents and carers to keep children safe from online harm](https://www.gov.uk/government/publications/coronavirus-covid-19-keeping-children-safe-online/coronavirus-covid-19-support-for-parents-and-carers-to-keep-children-safe-online) - outlines resources to help keep children safe from different risks online, and where to go to receive support and advice
 - [Support to stay safe online](https://www.gov.uk/guidance/covid-19-staying-safe-online - includes information on security and privacy settings

 In conversations with parents, carers, and children you should emphasise the importance of a safe online environment and offer support and advice on how to do this.
-It is also important that children, parents, carers, and school staff are clear on what the reporting mechanisms are if they have any concerns regarding online safety.
+It is also important that children, parents, carers, and school staff are clear on how to report any concerns they may have about online safety.